Table of Contents

 Wikipedia, Sodium in Biology, September 2022

-• consumers make informed decisions (the argument tobacco companies and drug companies used to defend their profit from the sale of addictive harmful products), and
+- consumers make informed decisions (the same argument tobacco companies and drug companies used to defend their profit from the sale of addictive products), and

-• manufacturers have the right to use salt and marketing to sell products.
+- manufacturers have the right to use salt to sell products profitably.

 Salt Free Foods